leonatkdev/Tools-google-extension/README.md

 ### - Text transformation.

-DesignSuite is a power  ful, multi-functional tool designed to streamline the workflow of both developers and designers.
+DevKit is a power  ful, multi-functional tool designed to streamline the workflow of both developers and designers.
 This extension provides a variety of essential utilities aimed at improving productivity and efficiency in design and development projects.
 With a focus on ease of use and versatility, the toolkit brings together tools like a color picker, lorem ipsum generator, typography analyzer, and image resizer/converter in one convenient interface.

 ## Features:
 ### Color Picker: